WAOB-FM: Easy Listening and Rock

-In the 1980s, as easy listening music saw its audience aging, management decided to go in another direction.
+During the 1980s, as easy listening music saw its audience aging, management decided to go in another direction.
 The station flipped to classic rock.
 By November 1993, 106.7 FM was known as "The Force" with an album rock format.

-The Force touted itself with the motto "The Best of Rock".
+The Force touted itself with the motto "The Best of Rock."
 The station flipped to modern rock in 1995 as "106-7 The X", WXDX.
 The station became the Pittsburgh affiliate for Howard Stern, beginning that November.

 WAMO-FM Urban Contemporary

 On April 10, 1996, at 3 p.m., WXDX swapped frequencies with WAMO-FM, an urban contemporary radio station.
-That resulted in WAMO-FM moving to the 105.9 frequency.
-This came after Clear Channel Communications, the owner of WXDX, paid Sheridan Broadcasting (WAMO's owners) to swap frequencies, wanting better full-market coverage.
+That resulted in WAMO-FM moving from the 105.9 frequency.
+This came after Clear Channel Communications, the owner of WXDX, paid Sheridan Broadcasting (WAMO's owners), to swap frequencies, wanting better full-market coverage.
 Sheridan was also running into financial difficulties during this time, agreeing to the frequency swap to keep the station in the black.

 The swap resulted in WAMO-FM moving to the 106.7 frequency, with limited coverage in Pittsburgh's southern suburbs.
 To make up for the loss of coverage, WAMO-FM was also simulcast with WSSZ to cover part of the metropolitan area, beginning that same year.
 In 2004, WAMO-FM relocated its transmitter, resulting in better coverage.
-At the same time, WSSZ broke from the simulcast and shifted to Urban Adult Contemporary and became WJJJ-FM, "Majic 107.1".
+At the same time, WSSZ broke from the simulcast and shifted to Urban Adult Contemporary and became WJJJ-FM, "Majic 107.1."
 In 2004, the station changed its longtime on-air brand from Hot 106, WAMO to 106.7 WAMO, Pittsburgh's #1 for Hip Hop & R&B.